JoshOrndorff/recipes/text/storage-maps.md

     use the
     [`blake2_128_concat`](https://substrate.dev/rustdocs/v2.0.0/frame_support/trait.Hashable.html#tymethod.blake2_128_concat)
     hasher.
 More on this below.
--   `T::AccountId => u32` - The specific key and value tyes of the map.
+-   `T::AccountId => u32` - The specific key and value types of the map.
 This is a map from `AccountId`s to `u32`s.

 ## Choosing a Hasher